Why do investors need XTBs in their portfolios?

 Australia’s equities love affair over?

-The evidence is also there in the Self-Managed Superannuation (SMSF) segment of Australian Super.
-There are more than 1 million SMSFs in this segment that account for $630 billion of the total $1,900 billion in Superannuation (Source ATO).
-As at 31 Mar 2016 the portion of SMSFs in cash was 26%, which is further evidence of the lack of investor confidence to invest this cash into riskier assets such as equities.
+As at 30 Sep 2019 the portion of SMSFs in cash was 23%.
+This is further evidence of the lack of investor confidence to invest this cash into riskier assets such as equities.

 SMSFs were estimated to own 16% of the Australian stock market.

 Only 1.5% of SMSFs was held in bonds.
 Towers Watson found the entire Australian super system held about 16% of its assets in bonds at the end of 2017.
 The other seven big super systems globally considered had an average allocation of 31%.

 Bonds are an important asset class because they reduce portfolio risk by providing true asset class diversification.
 Bonds are generally negatively correlated to equities.
 They generally offer higher returns capability than term deposits¹.

 Including bonds in your portfolio helps to preserve capital.
 This is an important factor as people move towards retirement.
 Crucially, bond coupon payments offer retirees a predictable, stable income in retirement.

 Download a copy of our SMSF eBook and make sure you have the best of both worlds in your SMSF – Income AND Security.